2023 Spider Festival

-Bookmark this page for quick access to all of the fun and exciting activities that will be posted all week long!
+Bookmark this page for quick access to all of the fun and exciting activities that will be available.
 Information will also be posted to our Spider Fest Facebook Event Page.

 In-Person Guided Spider Walks

 We want to see your pictures!
-Submit original photography of spiders that you have taken yourself in 2021 by August 4, 2021.
-Please include name and age of photographer and submit in jpeg format 1 mb size.
+Submit original photography of spiders that you have taken yourself in 2023 by midnight, July 24, 2023 .
+Please include photo title, state/city where it was taken and name and age of photographer.
+Submit in jpeg format 1 mb size.
 Limit one submission per photographer.
-All accepted photos will be displayed in Utah State Parks’ smugmug virtual gallery.
+Qualifying photos will be displayed in Utah State Parks’ smugmug virtual gallery.
 Be sure to check out and follow the Ethical Photography link at the bottom of the page (no trapping/harming spiders).
 Winners will receive some super awesome fun prizes.
 Send your submissions to email@example.com.

 Spider Crafts and Activities

-Lots of fun spider craft and activity videos from several of our partners will be available below.
-Watch and complete as many of these as you would like.
+Lots of fun spider crafts and activities from several of our partners will be available at the event in the marina.
 Share your experience with us by taking a picture of you and your craft and posting them to the Spider Fest Facebook Event page for all to see!

 Check out the various scavenger hunts linked below.
 Whether you want to come out to Antelope Island, visit one of our partner sites, or stay close to home, you can download the scavenger hunt (or hunts) of choice, and start searching!
 Share your experience with us by taking a picture of yourself doing the scavenger hunt and post those to our Spider Fest Facebook Event page!

 During the week leading up to Spider Fest, you have the opportunity to participate in citizen science by participating in the State-wide Spider Fest BioBlitz and posting your observations to iNaturalist.
 Last year there were 266 observations made of 53 different spider species during the bioblitz!
 Let’s see if we can top that this year!
 More information can be found at the following links: